 Education Abroad programming || Important deadlines || Frequently Asked Questions

-We are happy to assist you further by answering your questions as they arise.
-Please feel free to reach out to our team with any questions.
-We look forward to supporting your student and yourselves during this process.
+Education Abroad is happy to assist you further by answering your questions as they arise.
+Please feel free to reach out to the Education Abroad team with any questions.
+Education Abroad looks forward to supporting your student and yourselves during this process.

 Education abroad programs are designed to complement the academic, graduate, or professional goals of every student.
 Depending on the education abroad program the student selects, he or she can enroll in courses in the subject areas of one’s major or minor or in courses that fulfill elective, language, or UK Core requirements.
 Learn more.

 UK Education Abroad is collaborating with academic units to develop major-specific advising resources to assist students with selecting programs that most closely align with each degree program.
 Please visit the Major Advising Page (MAP) to view the information related to your son’s or daughter’s program.
 If his or her major is not yet listed, it does not limit eligibility to participate in an education abroad program.
 Your student should visit the Education Abroad Resource Center on the third floor of Bradley Hall for additional resources and assistance with choosing an appropriate program.

 Visit the Health and Safety section of the website to learn about: